Seasonal affective disorder (SAD)

 - Plan ahead for winter.
 For example, try to make meals in advance and freeze them if you know you are likely to lack the energy to do this during the most difficult period.

 I try to get some natural light during the day just by being outside, maybe tidying up the garden or taking my dog for a walk.
 Exercise in natural light is really helpful.

 If SAD affects you during hot weather, there are particular things you could try that might help.
 You could:

 - Drink plenty of water so that you stay hydrated.
-See our page on food and mood for more information.

 - Visit indoor places.
 Staying inside all the time could make you feel isolated.
 It could help to try doing activities indoors, like visiting your local library or going to the cinema.

 - Plan ahead for summer.
 For example, try to avoid going outside at the hottest times of day where possible.